Eligible students should apply for fee support under the Part-Time Fee Grant scheme.

 Only Fees and Student Support staff are authorised to sign and stamp your form and certify that you are studying part-time on a course that is eligible for funding.
 Staff must confirm the number of credits you are taking over the academic session.
 You can bring your form to the Student Information Point, Old College.
 Please be aware that they may be unable to certify your form until you have agreed your courses for the coming academic session with your Personal Tutor or Student Support Officer.

-If you are in receipt of any sponsor funding for tuition fees, you must bring a copy of your sponsor letter with your application form to Academic Registry before you submit it to SAAS.
+If you are in receipt of any sponsor funding for tuition fees, you must bring a copy of your sponsor letter with your application form to Student Administration before you submit it to SAAS.

-If you are studying with OLL, please arrange to see Suzanne Spalding, Student Support Officer to get your application form stamped and certified.
+If you are studying with the Centre for Open Learning, please arrange to see Suzanne Spalding, Student Support Officer to get your application form stamped and certified.

 If you are studying with Moray House School of Education on the course Froebel in Early Childhood Education, please arrange to see the course administrator (email@example.com) before coming to the Student Information Point to get your application form stamped and certified by a member of the Fees and Student Support team.